Breilly38/bamboo/README.md

 It is currently named after the nearby [bamboo restaurant](http://www.yelp.com/biz/bamboo-fine-asian-cuisine-westford), which contrasts with the also nearby [karma restaurant](http://karmawestford.com/).

+Chipbot is an offshoot of Bamboo.
+Original Bamboo source can be found [here](https://github.com/vgmoose/bamboo).

 ### Debugging

 To run Bamboo in debug mode, the following syntax is recommended: